dotnet/AspNetCore.Docs/aspnet/mvc/models/validation.rst

   data-val-required="The ReleaseDate field is required." id="ReleaseDate" name="ReleaseDate" value="" />

 Unobtrusive validation uses the data in the ``data-`` attributes to display error messages.
 However, jQuery doesn't know about rules or messages until you add them to jQuery's ``validator`` object.
-This is shown in the example below that adds a method named ``classicmovie`` containing custom client validation code to the jQuery ``validator`` object, then rules and errors.
+This is shown in the example below that adds a method named ``classicmovie`` containing custom client validation code to the jQuery ``validator`` object.

 .. code-block:: javascript